 Rule of Thirds

 The first rule to learn as a beginner is the rule of thirds in photography.
-I would like to say that this rule emphasizes more on the position of the subjects in the frame.
+This rule emphasizes the position of the subjects in the frame.

 The bird (Snow Partridge) is framed using the rule of thirds.
 The two points of intersection of the grid lines, along with one vertical line fall on the bird’s body.
 The bird’s eye also lies on the top horizontal grid line.